Circle Calculator

 | Equilateral triangle | P = 20 cm (sides = 6.67) | 19.25 cm² | 60.5% |

 With the same perimeter, a circle encloses 27% more area than a square.
-This is why tanks, pipes, and silos use circular cross-sections - maximum volume for minimum material.
+This isoperimetric property (formally proved by Jakob Steiner in 1838) is why tanks, pipes, and silos use circular cross-sections: maximum volume for minimum material.
+It is also why soap bubbles form spheres, why gas giants are round, and why biological cross-sections like tree trunks and blood vessels trend circular - surface tension and internal pressure both drive shapes toward the minimum-perimeter configuration.

 Practical Applications

-- Pipes and wiring: A pipe with 5 cm diameter has cross-sectional area = π x 2.5² = 19.6 cm².
-Doubling the diameter quadruples the area (and flow capacity).
+- Pipes and wiring: A pipe with 5 cm inside diameter has a cross-sectional flow area of π x 2.5² = 19.6 cm².
+Doubling the diameter to 10 cm quadruples the area to 78.5 cm², which is why a single 100 mm drain can replace four 50 mm drains for the same flow capacity.
+This fourth-power relationship (Hagen-Poiseuille) is stronger still for laminar flow.

 All calculations run entirely in your browser.
 No data is sent to a server.